delaneyj/datastar/code/go/site/static/md/examples/file_upload.md

 ```

 We don't need a form because everything is encoded as signals and automatically sent to the server.
 We `POST` the form to `/upload`, since the `input` is using `data-bind` the file will be automatically encoded as base64.
-If your signals includes `${signalName}Mimes` and `${signalName}Names` then those will be sent as well.
+If your signals includes `{signalName}Mimes` and `{signalName}Names` then those will be sent as well.
 All three signals are arrays and files / metainfo will be appended in the order of selection.

 **Note:** If you try to upload a file that is too large you will get an error message in the console.